Tee Ball - Beginner Instructional Baseball

 All kids in field during game

-AA Baseball is for boys and girls 5-7 years old who are moving toward to hitting from a pitched ball as well as still learning the fundamentals of hitting and fielding.
-League age 5 players will have completed one season of Tee Ball prior to playing AA.
-In AA, players spend a portion of their season hitting a ball off a batting tee as well as learning to hit pitched balls from coaches.
+Coach Pitch is for boys and girls 5-7 years old who are moving toward to hitting from a pitched ball as well as still learning the fundamentals of hitting and fielding.
+League age 5 players will have completed one season of Tee Ball prior to playing Coach Pitch.
+In Coach Pitch, players spend a portion of their season hitting a ball off a batting tee as well as learning to hit pitched balls from coaches.
 Rules of the game are designed to accommodate the need for teaching.
-As a non-competitive division, the primary goals of AA are to instruct children in the fundamentals of baseball, to allow them to experience the value of teamwork and give them the opportunity to play baseball with their friends.
+As a non-competitive division, the primary goals of Coach Pitch are to instruct children in the fundamentals of baseball, to allow them to experience the value of teamwork and give them the opportunity to play baseball with their friends.

-AAA-American Division - Introduction to Player Pitch - Little League Baseball
+Minor League American - Introduction to Player Pitch Baseball

-AAA-American is for boys and girls 6-1/2 through 8-1/2 year who are transitioning from coach pitch play to batting against opposing youth pitchers.
-AAA-American is ATLL's entry-level competitive baseball division will begin to develop players' abilities in a competitive baseball environment.
-AAA-American will introduce player pitching with pitchers throwing from 40 feet; however, there are no walks.
+Minor League American is for boys and girls 7-8 years old who are transitioning from coach pitch play to batting against opposing youth pitchers.
+Minor League American is ATLL's entry-level competitive baseball division and will begin to develop players' abilities in a competitive baseball environment.
+Minor League American will introduce player pitching with pitchers throwing from 40 feet; however, there are no walks.
 In the event of a walk, an offensive coach will complete the at-bat.
 At the conclusion of the at-bat, the player pitcher will resume pitching to the next batter.

 Practice one night per week